 They identify the acceptable surface contamination level of 200 micrograms per square foot (200 ug/ft2) or less which is a reasonably safe level as long as no young children would be using the future space.
 A good example is setting up a daycare facility in a former college firing range.
 In such cases where children 6 years old are intended to occupy should adhere to the HUD safe level of 40 ug/ft2 as the appropriate level of decontamination—from experience, is difficult to achieve.
 Such use of a former shooting range is not advisable in such cases.

-We have experience in evaluating indoor firing/shooting ranges for lead contamination with the ability to determine OSHA compliance, appropriate ventilation, testing all areas for surface contamination, and clearance sampling after decontamination.
+The consulting and contracting team at Atlantic Environmental have experience in evaluating lead contamination in indoor firing/gun ranges with the ability to determine OSHA compliance, appropriate ventilation, testing all areas for surface contamination, and clearance sampling after decontamination.

-Our primary service areas for Lead Contamination Sampling/Testing are: NJ, NY, NYC, PA, CT, DE, MA, RI, Wash DC, WI, MD, MI, IL, VA, IN, GA, AL, NC, SC, TN, TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.
+Our primary service areas for lead contamination in indoor firing/gun ranges sampling and testing are: NJ, NY, NYC, PA, CT, DE, MA, RI, Wash DC, WI, MD, MI, IL, VA, IN, GA, AL, NC, SC, TN, TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.

 - Office of Healthy Homes and Lead Hazard Control, USHUD, “Guidelines for the Evaluation and Control of Lead-Based Paint Hazards in Housing,” 2nd Edition, July 2012.